English Grammar Lessons for Adults: 5 Hard-Won Lessons

 I spent years trying to find the logic in English prepositions.
 In a room, at a party, on the train, by the window.
 Why on the train and not in the train?
 Why at a party and not in a party?

-The answer — and this was genuinely clarifying — is that there isn't always a logical reason.
+The answer, and this was genuinely clarifying, is that there isn't always a logical reason.
 Prepositions are collocations: fixed word partnerships that a language community has settled on over centuries.
 Trying to derive them from first principles is like trying to derive why traffic lights are red, amber, and green rather than some other colours.
 It's convention.
 You learn the convention.

 What changed for me: I stopped asking "why on the train?" and started grouping prepositions by topic cluster:

-Time: at a specific time (at 3 p.m.), on a specific day (on Tuesday), in a longer period (in March, in 2019)
+At a specific time (at 3 p.m.), on a specific day (on Tuesday), in a longer period (in March, in 2019).

 Clusters, not rules.
 I wrote them on index cards grouped by semantic field.
 I drilled the clusters, not the individual prepositions.
 Within six weeks, I had eliminated roughly 80% of my preposition errors.

-The remaining 20% — idiomatic phrases like interested in, responsible for, depend on, result in — I learned verb by verb, as I encountered them.
+The remaining 20% (idiomatic phrases like interested in, responsible for, depend on, result in) I learned verb by verb, as I encountered them.

 Lesson 5: Error correction only works if you know why it's wrong